William B. Caldwell III: Korean War

 Caldwell's regiment was among the first U.S. forces committed to combat in Korea in July 1950.
-Like many units at the time, Caldwell's regiment was understrengthed and ill-equipped for combat with North Korean forces.
+Like many units at the time, Caldwell's regiment was understrength and ill-equipped for combat with North Korean forces.
 The regiment had no tank company and virtually no anti-tank capability.
 Much of their ammunition was old and the unit had limited medical support.
 The forces arrived in the port of Pusan in an old Japanese hospital ship and then pushed north via train to Taejon.
 At Pyongtek south of Suwon Air Base, Caldwell's regiment set up defensive positions with "Task Force Smith."

 On July 19, 1950, a North Korean company ambushed Caldwell's platoon.
 Awarded his first Silver Star that day, the citation read "without regard for his own safety, he personally led an assault on the enemy's lines, and the men, inspired by his gallant example, overran the position...
 He fearlessly advanced into the face of withering fire, killed four of the enemy, reached his fallen men, and directed their evacuation to friendly positions."
 The following day, American forces led by General William Dean were decimated.
 Lieutenant Caldwell and Captain Micky Marks scouted for help and commandeered a train to Yosu, which enabled the evacuation of their men who had no food or water for five days.

 Within two months of arriving on the Korean Peninsula, only 168 of the original 1,968 men remained.
 Caldwell's battalion was combined with others to become the 3rd Battalion, 19th Infantry, 24th Infantry Division.
 Bill had come to Korea as a platoon leader, but assumed company command and received a battlefield promotion to captain on August 30, 1950.
 With reinforcements, Caldwell's unit broke out of the Pusan Perimeter in early September and steadily proceeded northward to North Korea's capital by Thanksgiving.

 After the Chinese reinforced North Korea, American forces were pushed back.
 On February 3, 1951, Captain Caldwell led "L" Company, 19th Infantry Regiment to secure the approaches to the Han River.
 The enemy counter-attacked, but Caldwell's company rallied.
 He was awarded a second Silver Star that day.
 Part of the citation read, "With the enemy about to overrun his positions and the entire perimeter in danger, Captain Caldwell, completely disregarding personal safety, once again rallied his men and personally led a daring counterattack, employing rifles and grenades, which broke the back of the enemy's attack and forced him to withdraw leaving an estimated 100 dead."
 Caldwell redeployed from Korea in August 1951.
 He later remarked, "After Korea, you knew you could do anything.
 We had tackled the very worst that could ever happen."